Mandrake is a freelance author with an interest in the outdoors and wilderness survival.

 Each year flash flooding claims the lives of campers about as often as lightning strikes.
 Many of these fatalities were the result of poor planning and a general lack of knowledge concerning the local terrain.
 If the following four rules would have been followed many of these victims could have been spared their lives:

 - If walking or driving do not attempt to cross water unless you are certain you know how deep it is and that you can safely cross.
-Never attempt to drive through water which is deeper than 18 inches, and keep in mind that just six inches of rapidly moving water is enough to sweep a two hundred pound man off his feet.
+Never attempt to drive through water that is deeper than 18 inches, and keep in mind that just six inches of rapidly moving water is enough to sweep a two hundred pound man off his feet.

-- Always set-up camp 200 feet or further from streams and in a flat area above the flood plain.
+- Always set up camp 200 feet or further from streams and in a flat area above the flood plain.

 - If caught in a flash flood immediately abandon your gear and climb uphill as fast as possible.
 Make sure to keep your footing and always try to keep a hold of something sturdy as you attempt to flee uphill and away from danger.